Coeliac disease is usually treated by excluding foods that contain gluten from your diet.

 If you have coeliac disease, Coeliac UK recommends foods containing gluten are introduced gradually when a child is 6 months old.
 This should be carefully monitored.

-The Coeliac UK website provides support for parents.
+The Coeliac UK website provides more information about feeding your baby.

-As well as eliminating foods that contain gluten from your diet, a number of other treatments are available for coeliac disease.
-These are described below.
+As well as eliminating foods that contain gluten from your diet, there are other treatments available for coeliac disease.

 In some people, coeliac disease can cause the spleen to work less effectively, making you more vulnerable to infection.